 So excited to announce we’re now a signatory of the #techtalentcharter @techcharterUK working to increase diversity in the tech industry.

 We’re a proud member of the #techtalentcharter.
 Want to help improve diversity in tech?
 Join us!
 Find out more here: https://techtalentcharter.co.uk/

 Suggested LinkedIn/Facebook Posts:

 As part of our ongoing commitment to a diverse workforce, we’re very proud to announce that we are now a signatory of the Tech Talent Charter (TTC).
 The TTC is an employer-led initiative to encourage greater diversity in the tech workforce of the UK, and was supported in the government’s policy paper on the UK Digital Strategy earlier this year.
 Signatories of the charter make a number of pledges in relation to their approach to recruitment and retention and are supported every step of the way.
 We’ll be keeping you updated on our progress, and you can find out more information here: https://techtalentcharter.co.uk/

 A picture can be worth a thousand words.
-We have created some visual ‘badges’ which will let your social media followers know you are part of the TTC and are a champion for greater diversity within the technology industry.
+We have created some visual ‘badges’ which will let your social media followers know you are part of the TTC and are a champion for greater inclusion and diversity within the technology industry.

 We all have a network, be it individually or as an organisation.
 We’d love you to share your involvement with the TTC by updating your email signature, and to make this as easy as possible we’ve prepared one for you!

 We’d love to hear how you are finding your TTC journey, and are always keen to work with our signatories to spread the word and inspire others to do the same.
 If you’d like to share your journey, go to our Signatory Hub to find out more.